Data Structures¶

 -

-¶ All text in descendant nodes.
+text¶ All text in descendant nodes.

 This is equivalent to contents, keeping text elements and excluding Tex expressions.